Sizzling Rice Soup: Classic Recipe | The Woks of Life

 Boil 6 cups of water in your wok.
 Add the velveted chicken.
 Using your wok spatula, gently swirl the chicken in the water for 45 seconds, or until just cooked and opaque.
 Remove using a spider strainer or slotted spoon.

 Then add the scallops and shrimp.
 Again, cook them for 45 seconds, or just until opaque.
-Take care not to cook them.
+Take care not to overcook them.

 Remove from the wok and set aside.